A house with a pool is a luxury we cannot rave enough about!

 Once you receive the required approval, it’s time to prepare the area for excavation.
 However, we recommend letting a surveyor do this task for you, as they’ll mark out the perimeter with the utmost consideration using wooden shafts.

-If the area is rugged or waterlogged, then there might be some additional requirements.
-So, remember to ask your builder about the same when they’re inspecting the area to avoid unexpected costs later.
+If the area is rugged or waterlogged, there might be additional requirements.
+So, remember to ask your builder about the same when inspecting the area to avoid unexpected costs later.

 Usually, the excavation process takes a maximum of three days.
 However, it largely depends on the weather, type of ground and ease of access.
 The workers then remove the excavated material from the area.